3. Role of the student

 - submitting for a research degree within the timescales provided for in the Regulations;

-The student must be aware that the research to be pursued must be his/her own work and he/she should determine the research programme after an initial period of instruction and assistance from his/her Supervisors.
+The doctoral researcher must be aware that the research to be pursued must be their own work and they should determine the research programme after an initial period of instruction and assistance from their Supervisors.

-A student need not confine his/her requests for advice to his/her Supervisors but may approach any member of the academic staff who can help.
+A doctoral researcher need not confine their requests for advice to their Supervisors but may approach any member of the academic staff who can help.

-In exceptional cases a student may ask his/her Director of Doctoral Programmes for one or more of their Supervisors to be changed if the research is progressing along lines outside his/her Supervisors’ area of expertise or for any other reason that the student may consider makes a change desirable.
+In exceptional cases a doctoral researcher may ask their Director of Doctoral Programmes for one or more of their Supervisors to be changed if the research is progressing along lines outside their Supervisors’ area of expertise or for any other reason that the doctoral researcher may consider makes a change desirable.

 If the initial request to the Director of Doctoral Programmes for a change of Supervisor is agreed, this will then be subject to approval from the Dean of the School will appoint a new Supervisor.
-If a solution cannot be found an approach should then be made to the Director of the Doctoral College, whose decision shall be final.
+If a solution cannot be found an approach should then be made to the Associate Pro Vice-Chancellor of the Doctoral College, whose decision shall be final.

-Subject to completing a minimum period of registration it is for the student to determine when his/her thesis is ready for submission.
+Subject to completing a minimum period of registration it is for the doctoral researcher to determine when their thesis is ready for submission.
 It is anticipated that submissions will be made with the support of the Supervisors.
-Where support is not given the matter will be referred to the Director of the Doctoral College on the notification of the Doctoral College Office.
+Where support is not given the matter will be referred to the Associate Pro Vice-Chancellor of the Doctoral College on the notification of the Doctoral College Office.

-Notification of intention to submit a thesis must be given at least three months prior to the expected date of submission using the online process appropriate.
+Notification of intention to submit a thesis must be given at least three months prior to the expected date of submission using the appropriate online process.

-A student must ensure that he/she is familiar with University Regulations and relevant paragraphs of this Code of Practice.
-Students may ask School staff for advice on their application in the context of his/her studies.
-Final responsibility for the interpretation of University Regulations and this Code lies with the Doctoral College Office which acts on behalf of the Academic Registrar.
+A doctoral researcher must ensure that they are familiar with University Regulations and relevant paragraphs of this Code of Practice.
+Doctoral researchers may ask School staff for advice on how to apply these documents in the context of their studies.
+Final responsibility for the interpretation of University Regulations and this Code of Practice lies with the Doctoral College Office which acts on behalf of the Academic Registrar.